Dexter Gordon: Family

-Gordon's maternal grandfather was Captain Edward L. Baker Jr., who received the Medal of Honor during the Spanish–American War, while serving with the 10th Cavalry Regiment (also known as the Buffalo Soldiers).
+Gordon's maternal grandfather was Captain Edward L. Baker Jr., who received the Medal of Honor during the Spanish–American War while serving with the 10th Cavalry Regiment (also known as the Buffalo Soldiers).

 Gordon's father, Dr. Frank Gordon, M.D., was one of the first prominent African-American physicians and a graduate of Howard University.

 Gordon's uncle, Clifford Myota Gordon, was a charter member of the Alpha Delta chapter of Alpha Phi Alpha fraternity, seated at the University of Southern California.

 When he lived in Denmark, Gordon became friends with the family of future Metallica drummer Lars Ulrich and subsequently became Lars's godfather.

-Gordon was married three times and had six children: Robin, James, Deirdre, Mikael, Morten and Benjamin.
+Gordon was married three times and had six children: Robin, James, Deirdre, Mikael, Morten, and Benjamin.

 Instruments and mouthpieces

-The earliest photographs of Gordon as a player show him with a Conn 30M "Connqueror" and an Otto Link mouthpiece.
-Later he adopted the standard Conn tenor, the 10M.
+The earliest photographs of Gordon performing show him with a Conn 30M "Connqueror" and an Otto Link mouthpiece.
+Later, he adopted the standard Conn tenor, the 10M.
 In a 1962 interview with the British journalist Les Tomkins, he did not refer to the specific model of mouthpiece but stated that it was made for him personally.
 He stated that it was stolen around 1952.
-In the Tomkins interview he referred to his mouthpiece as a small-chambered piece with a 5* (.085" under the Otto Link system) tip opening.
+In the Tomkins interview he referred to his mouthpiece as a small-chambered piece with a 5* (.085 inches under the Otto Link system) tip opening.
 He bought a Selmer Mark VI from Ben Webster after he lost his 10M during the trip to Paris.
-In a DownBeat magazine interview from 1977, he referred to his current mouthpiece as an Otto Link model with a #8 (.110" under the Otto Link system) tip opening.
+In a DownBeat magazine interview from 1977, he referred to his current mouthpiece as an Otto Link model with a #8 (.110 inches under the Otto Link system) tip opening.